A Geometric Description of Sets of Points: Exploring Definitions and Visualizations

 -

-Higher-dimensional convex sets: The concept of convexity extends seamlessly to higher dimensions.
+Higher-dimensional convex sets: The concept of convexity extends easily to higher dimensions.
 A convex set in n-dimensional space satisfies the same property: any line segment connecting two points within the set is entirely contained within the set.

 6. Applications and Practical Examples